Last updated on April 12th, 2022

 To begin a theme park accident claim today, call our team right away on 0800 6524 881.
 If you’d like more information on how claims work before contacting us, please continue reading.

-- Are You Eligible To Claim Compensation For A Theme Park Accident?
+- Am I Eligible To Claim Compensation For A Theme Park Accident?

 - What Incidents And Accidents In Theme Parks Could You Claim For?